Published: 6 November 2023

 #MedSafetyWeek

-From 7 to 13 November 2022, medicine regulators and their stakeholders from 81 countries came together to encourage everyone to report suspected side effects of medicines.
+From 6 to 12 November 2023, medicine regulators and their stakeholders from 81 countries will come together to encourage everyone to report suspected side effects of medicines.
 This year's campaign focuses on the key role of every healthcare professional, patient, and carer who reports a suspected side effect and contributes to using medicines safely.

 #MedSafetyWeek 2021

-From 1 to 7 November 2021, 64 medicine regulators and their stakeholders across the world got together to ecourage the reporting of suspected side effects following vaccination.
+From 1 to 7 November 2021, 64 medicine regulators and their stakeholders across the world are getting together to ecourage the reporting of suspected side effects following vaccination.

 Read the Media Statement.
 Help make vaccines better for everyone by reporting suspected side effects.